ddfreyne/nanoc-external/README.md

 ```

 The only requirement is that the external command must be
-able to receive its input from STDIN and it must sent its
+able to receive its input from STDIN and it must send its
 output to STDOUT.

 Options passed to this filter will be passed on to the